alexpapworth/mytodolist/README.md

 # MyToDoList

-A simple HTML page for keeping track of things ya need ta do 🤙
+A simple HTML page for keeping track of things ya need ta do.
+Drag and drop is implemented with nativa Javascript 🤙

 ![A screenshot of the webpage](image/screenshot.png)